Netfloex/Nginx/README.md

 > Keep in mind that this also means that NCM won't be able to reload nginx.

 > So you will have to this manually by running `docker exec nginx nginx -s reload` each time new configs are created

+If you want you let NCM watch your config file for changes [see here](#watch-config-file)

 In order to do so see this [Docker Compose](docker-compose.standalone.yml)